THE ENFRANCHISEMENT NOTICE – WHAT IT MEANS AND WHAT THE FREEHOLDER’S OPTIONS ARE

 For specialist legal advice on buying the freehold of your block, contact our specialist team now.

-- Call us on FREEPHONE 0800 1404544 for a FREE initial telephone consultation or
+- Call us on FREEPHONE 0800 1404544 for FREE initial phone advice on your options or

 - Complete the contact form below